josebarbamontoya/rggs_comparative_genomics_2/session_04/README.md

 * ## Scripting
 * ## Version control with GitHub

-## Instructions to download the HPC and scripting, and GitHub control version tutoriala to the home directory:
+## Instructions to download the HPC and scripting, and GitHub control version tutorials to the home directory:
 1.- Open the termial

 2.- Type `cd ~`